 \subsection{FORCE}

-Let us first have a look at the First Order Centered (FORCE) scheme, introduced by Toro \cite{Toro1996, ToroBillett2000}.
+We first consider the First Order Centered (FORCE) scheme, introduced by Toro et al. \cite{ToroBillett1996, ToroBillett2000}.
 This scheme can be viewed as a monotone version of the Lax-Wendroff method and the numerical flux function can be expressed as the average of the Lax-Friedrichs and the Lax-Wendroff method.
 Consequently, the dissipation matrix and function are given by

-Note that this solver needs as few characteristic information as the Lax-Friedrichs scheme, however, it needs one more flux evaluation.
+Note that this solver needs as little characteristic information as the Lax-Friedrichs scheme while needing one more flux evaluation.